MileHacker Logo

 Geographical Context

-Montpellier sits in Southern France, approximately 10 kilometers (6 miles) inland from the Sea Between europe and africa.
+Montpellier sits in Southern France, approximately 10 kilometers (6 miles) in the interior from the Sea Between europe and africa.
 It is a location that grants it a warm, sunny climate for much of the year.
-The city lies within the Occitanie region, a large administrative area that stretches from the Pyrenees mountains to the Mediterranean coast, bordering Spain to the south and Provence to the east.
+The city lies within the Occitanie region, a large administrative area that stretches from the Pyrenees from the peaks to the Mediterranean coast, bordering Spain southward and Provence to the east.
 This position places Montpellier at a crossroads of diverse landscapes and cultural influences.

 Montpellier's Historical Significance